 That's why we've created Dream Builders, a series presented by Chase for Business that spotlights diverse women sharing thoughts on how they're turning their business aspirations into reality—and innovating along the way.

-You'll meet Nikki Barua, an Indian-born gay woman who recalls coming to the US feeling “lost and out of place," and who built a digital agency that helps major companies innovate.
+You'll meet Nikki Barua, an Indian-born gay woman who recalls coming to the US feeling "lost and out of place," and who built a digital agency that helps major companies innovate.
 There's the story of Torie Fisher, who, after leaving the military, launched a successful brewery, as well as another veteran, Samantha Snabes, who is using her engineering skills to improve underserved communities.
 Lauren Rubinson-Morris, meanwhile, explains how she launched an innovative ambulance business—and learned to create a team of trustworthy leaders.
 And Codie Sanchez shares how she transitioned from journalism to a global business career.
 In the next year, you'll meet other women, sharing stories in their own words.
 Each of their stories teaches us so many different things about endurance, hard work, and how to build a dream.